LarsGJobloop/example-pokedex/README.md

 ### The user should

 - Be able to view a list of pokemons
-  - Be able to navigate through all pokemons provided by the backend
+  - Be able to navigate through all pokemons provided by the [PokeAPI](https://pokeapi.co/)
 - See details about a specific pokemon

 ### Skills applied